 We also had pinball machines, not the full sized ones like in aracades, but they were more mechanical than those of today.
-They had a distinctive and solid feel when the marble was shot, and bounced around.
+They had a distinctive and solid feel as the marble was launched and bounced around.
 The ring of the bells were nearly as loud and clear as what you might hear on the midway at a fair.

 See '70s Dolls and Games in Action